ChristianAgyapong/Academic-Management/DEMO_CREDENTIALS.md

 ---

-*🎓 SAMS is now ready for comprehensive testing and demonstration with full user authentication, modern UI design, and complete password recovery functionality!*
+*🎓 CTA is now ready for comprehensive testing and demonstration with full user authentication, modern UI design, and complete password recovery functionality!*